metabase/metabase/docs/developers-guide.md

     lein test metabase.api.session-test

 By default, the tests only run against the `h2` dataset (built-in test database).
-You can specify which datasets/drivers to run tests against with the env var `MB_TEST_DATASETS`:
+You can specify which datasets/drivers to run tests against with the env var `ENGINES`:

-    MB_TEST_DATASETS=h2,postgres,mysql,mongo lein test
+    ENGINES=h2,postgres,mysql,mongo lein test

 At the time of this writing, the valid datasets are `h2`, `postgres`, `mysql`, and `mongo`.